karankumbhar47/Crypto_Assignments/Assignment_1/Question_08/readme.md

 ### Run the Script:

 - **Command Line**:
-  - Navigate to the directory where your `cryptanalysis.sage` file is located.
+  - Navigate to the directory where your `Q8.sage` file is located.
   - Run the script by typing:
     ```bash
-    sage cryptanalysis.sage
+    sage Q8.sage
     ```

 - **SageMath Notebook**: